SoniaBirate/test-repo/README.md

 # test-repo

+hi

 this is a test.
 Code2College - intro to Github.

 *TO DO* finish exit ticket